 The Authority has a facilities agreement which is the framework within which requests for time off are managed.
 This is to ensure the needs of the service are protected whilst at the same time ensuring that the reasonable needs of Trade Union representatives are recognised and accommodated.
+Please follow the link for further details.
+Trade union facilities agreement

-5.34 Unpaid leave
+5.35 Unpaid leave

-Employees can request unpaid leave for any period of time up to 12 months (please refer to career break above for periods exceeding 12 months).
+Employees can request unpaid leave for any period up to 12 months (please refer to career break above for periods exceeding 12 months).
 Requests for unpaid leave should be made to the Director or nominated representative via the attached unpaid leave form and will be managed in accordance with the needs of the service.

-Please refer to section 6 below for details relating to how this will impact on the Local government pension scheme.
+Refer to section 6 below for details relating to how this will impact on the Local government pension scheme.